ripple/opensource.ripple.com/docs/xls-94d-dynamic-mpts/dynamic-mpts.md

 # Dynamic Multi-Purpose Tokens

-Standard Multi-Purpose Tokens (MPT) become immutable after issuance, but some use cases may require the capability to update the referenced data object after the initial issuance of the MPT.
+Multi-Purpose Tokens (MPT) become immutable after issuance, but some use cases may require the capability to update the referenced data object after the initial issuance of the MPT.

+The Dynamic MPT amendment extends Multi-Purpose Tokens by allowing issuers to set specific properties as mutable when creating an MPT issuance.
+This enables some properties to be updated later as business needs evolve.
 For example, an issuer might need to adjust transfer fees based on market conditions, or update token metadata.
-Dynamic MPTs address this by allowing issuers to explicitly declare which specific fields and flags can be modified when issuing the token.
+Issuers can achieve this by explicitly declaring which specific fields and flags can be modified when they issue the MPT.
 Fields not marked as mutable during initial issuance remain immutable.

 ## Creating a Dynamic MPT

 When you issue an MPT, you can make it dynamic by declaring some properties as mutable in the `MutableFlags` field in the `MPTokenIssuanceCreate` transaction.
 This gives you flexibility to adapt your token's properties as your business needs evolve.
 You must carefully consider which properties should be mutable, as this cannot be changed later.
-By default, all MPT properties are immutable unless explicitly marked as mutable.

 ## Modifying a Dynamic MPT